KEO-cls-eedi/specification/doc/clseedi.md

 ### Limits

-The `limits` property in the `state` reflects the current limits in terms of the EEBUS use cases LPC and LPP.
+The `limits` property in the `state` reflects the current power limits in terms of the EEBUS use cases LPC and LPP.
-The `active` flag indicates if the limit has been accepted and is active.
+The `active` flag indicates if the power limit has been accepted and is active.
-The `duration` indicates the remaining active time in seconds of the limit.
+The `duration` indicates the remaining active time in seconds of the power limit.

 ```
 {
     "limits": {
+        "power": {
+            "active": {
                 "consumption": {
                     "value": 2000,
                     "active": true,
                     "duration": 3600
+                }
+            }
         }
     }
 }